What Editors Do

 Editors typically do the following:

 - Read content and correct spelling, punctuation, and grammatical errors

 - Rewrite text to make it easier for readers to understand

 - Evaluate submissions from writers to decide what to publish

 - Work with writers to help their ideas and stories succeed

 - Develop story and content ideas according to the publication’s style and editorial policy

 - Allocate space for the text, photos, and illustrations that make up a story or content

 - Approve final versions submitted by staff

-Editors plan, coordinate, and revise material for publication in books, newspapers, magazines, or websites.
+Editors plan, coordinate, and revise material for publication in books, newspapers, or periodicals or on websites.
 Editors review story ideas and decide what material will appeal most to readers.
-During the review process, editors offer comments to improve the product, and suggest titles and headlines.
-In smaller organizations, a single editor may perform all of the editorial duties or share them with only a few other people.
+During the review process, editors offer comments to improve the product and suggest titles and headlines.
+In smaller organizations, a single editor may do all the editorial duties or share them with only a few other people.

 The following are examples of types of editors:

-Executive editors oversee assistant editors and generally have the final say about what stories are published and how they are covered.
+Executive editors oversee assistant editors and generally have the final say about which stories are published and how those stories are covered.
 Executive editors typically hire writers, reporters, and other employees.
 They also plan budgets and negotiate contracts with freelance writers, who are sometimes called “stringers” in the news industry.
 Although many executive editors work for newspaper publishers, some work for television broadcasters, magazines, or advertising and public relations firms.